 - Yemen houses about 200 islands that include the largest island in the Middle East, Socotra.

-- Currently, Yemen is facing crisis due to the on-going civil war between two factions: the Yemeni government led by Abdrabbuh Mansur Hadi and the Houthi armed movement and allies.
+- Currently, Yemen is facing a crisis due to the on-going civil war between two factions: the Yemeni government led by Abdrabbuh Mansur Hadi and the Houthi armed movement and allies.

 Why is there a war?